nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/FightingArena/README.md

 	You should test all the constructors
 	You should test all properties (getters and setters) You should test all the methods and validations inside the class

+Before you submit your solution to Judge, you should remove all the references and namespaces referencing the other project.
+You should upload only the "FightingArena.Tests" project holding the two classes with your tests.
+Remove the "bin" and "obj" folders before submission.